richardlau/adoptium.infrastructurewiki/Ansible-AWX.md

 - Back up the docker containers
 - Using `./tower-cli receive --all -h localhost -u admin -p ASK --insecure` (`pip3 install ansible_tower_cli` if you don't have it)
 - Or `./awx --conf.insecure export` (after pip3 install awxkit`)

+# Update Ansible on the AWX server

+Enter the `awx_task` docker container

+`docker exec -it awx_task /bin/bash`

+The version of Ansible used by the AWX server is the version of Ansible installed in this container.
+Updating Ansible is as easy on the AWX server as it is anywhere else.

+`pip3 install --upgrade ansible`

+You can specify a version of Ansible to upgrade to by using

+`pip3 install --upgrade "ansible=x.x.x"`

+If this doesn't work, you can try uninstalling and reinstalling Ansible in the docker container

+`pip3 uninstall ansible`
+`pip3 install ansible`